 Temporary Medical Conditions

 In the event of a temporary disabling condition resulting from injury, surgery, or short term medical conditions, the Office of Disability Resources may be able to offer services similar to those afforded to students with permanent disability eligibilities.
 Students and instructors are welcome to contact us if they anticipate needing assistance.
 Qualifying conditions may include: broken limbs, hand injuries, concussion, and short term limitations following surgery or medical procedures.
-Note: this assistance does not extend to short-term illnesses such as influenza or allergic rhinitis.
+Note: this assistance does not extend to short-term illnesses such as the flu or allergic rhinitis.